June 30, 2020 from 9:30 am to 12:30 pm

 This Is a Level 2 BCC Accredited International Training Course.
 Delegates can opt to take a short exam at the end of this course with submission to the BCC for assessment.
 Successful completion and assessment will result in a BCC International Trade Certificate of Completion and 1 Credit which works toward completion of the BCC Foundation of Trade programme.
 (6 credits)

-This Agents and Distributors training course takes place in the morning and is followed in the afternoon by “How to Write Terms & Conditions to Protect Your Business” as part of a back-to-back business growth and development offering from the Chamber.
+This Agents and Distributors training course takes place in the morning and is followed in the afternoon by “Company Protection Essentials – Terms & Conditions & Intellectual Property” as part of a back-to-back business growth and development offering from the Chamber.